-Many homeowners think that property values and an accurate valuation is based on current local asking prices, but this simplistic approach is flawed by the vagaries of the property market.
-Your home is worth ‘what someone is prepared to pay on the day, given a reasonable marketing time-scale…’
+Many homeowners think that property values and an accurate valuation are based on current local asking prices, but the vagaries of the property market flaw this simplistic approach.
+Instead, given a reasonable marketing time scale, your home is worth what someone is prepared to pay on the day.

-If you are about to list your house for sale, the first thing on your mind will probably relate to your home’s value, it’s ‘market value’.
-If you’re anything like the majority of homeowners in the UK, you will probably already have an idea of the final sale price you’d be happy with.
-But in order to save yourself time, marketing costs and a great deal of disappointment, you should take a pragmatic approach to house selling.
+If you are about to list your house for sale, the first thing on your mind will probably relate to your home’s value, its ‘market value’.
+If you’re anything like most homeowners in the UK, you will probably already have an idea of the final sale price you’re happy to receive.
+But to save yourself time, marketing costs and a great deal of disappointment, you should take a pragmatic approach to house selling.

-Property valuing is not an exact science, and a great many issues need to be taken into consideration when trying to ascertain the market value of any property in the UK.
+Property valuing is not an exact science when trying to ascertain the market value of any property in the UK.

 How much is your house worth?
-Any home is only worth what people are willing to pay for it at the time of its listing (putting it ‘on the market’).
-Your hopes for a particular property value are almost irrelevant.
-Unfortunately, too many homeowners fall into the trap of over-valuing their house, and wasting time and money on misguided marketing strategies.
+Any home is only worth what someone is willing to pay for it at the time of its listing (putting it ‘on the market’).
+Therefore, your hopes for a particular property value are almost irrelevant.
+Unfortunately, too many homeowners fall into the trap of over-valuing their houses and wasting time and money on misguided marketing strategies.

-A lot of homeowners think that an accurate valuation should be based on current asking prices in the area, but the property market is too nuanced and fickle to take such a simplistic approach.
+Many homeowners think that an accurate valuation is the current asking price in the area.
+Still, the property market is too nuanced and inconsistent with taking such a simplistic approach.

-An asking price should be a starting point for negotiations; it shouldn’t represent the true market value of your property, or what you believe that value is.
-For instance, if you notice that a neighbour in your street has listed their house for sale with an asking price of £250,000, you should consider whether or not an extra 10 percent has been added by an over-zealous estate agent.
-It might also be the case that the asking price has been inflated to give the owners a little wiggle room when negotiations on price begin.
+An asking price should be a starting point for negotiations; it shouldn’t represent the actual market value of your property or what you believe that value is.
+For instance, if you notice that a neighbour in your street has listed their house for sale with an asking price of £250,000, you should consider whether or not an over-zealous estate agent has added an extra 10 per cent.
+It might also be the case that the asking price has inflated to give the owners a little wiggle room when negotiations on price begin.

 Property values in the UK rarely compare accurately with asking prices in the UK.
-Once you differentiate between recorded sale prices and the prices you see in estate agents’ windows, you can start to look for an accurate figure using a ‘value my property’ tool or the Rightmove website.
+However, once you differentiate between recorded sale prices and the prices you see in estate agents’ windows, you can start to look for an accurate figure using a ‘value my property’ tool or the Rightmove website.

 No estate agent or house buyer can predict property values with complete accuracy.
-In most cases, agents will briefly assess the key attributes of a house, and then produce a valuation that roughly sits well with Zoopla property values in the immediate area.
+In most cases, agents will briefly assess the critical attributes and then produce a valuation that roughly aligns with Zoopla property values in the immediate area.

-Either laziness or inexperience will lead many estate agents to produce unnaturally high asking prices when the local market is rising.
-And some unscrupulous agents might slightly inflate an asking price simply to win the account.
+Either laziness or inexperience will lead many estate agents to produce unnaturally high asking prices when the local market rises.
+And some unscrupulous agents might slightly inflate an asking price to win the account.

 Estate agents can bring knowledge and experience to the table, but they can’t deliver any promises when it comes to a final selling price on the open market.
 Even the most experienced agents in your area will be giving you an estimation of your home’s value – something you can do yourself.